bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 11, 12: Graphs: Basics, BFS and DFS and their applications.
 Topological order.
 _November 6-17_

-Once you learn about graphs, you start to see their applications everywhere.
-This week we start with basic terminology and the traversals, breadth-first and depth-first, which are the stepping stone to many other problems.
+We start with basic terminology and thetraversals, breadth-first and depth-first, which are the stepping stone to many other problems.
 We introduce the problem of a computing topological order on a directed acyclic graph (DAG).

 __Objectives:__
 * Compare and contrast the adjacency list and adjacency matrix representation of a graph